 Students are encouraged to ask questions in RSE lessons.
-Where these are of a sensitive nature, the member of staff may feel it is more appropriate to ask the student to wait for an answer until they have consulted the Director of Wellbeing, Skills and Values and they may decide to feedback to a student individually rather than sharing an answer with the class as a whole.
+Where these are of a sensitive nature, the member of staff may feel it is more appropriate to ask the student to wait for an answer until they have consulted the Head of PSHEE or Deputy Head Pastoral and they may decide to feedback to a student individually rather than sharing an answer with the class as a whole.
 Some questions may touch on topics beyond the remit of the scheme of work.
 Staff do their best to address such questions with sensitivity to the needs of the whole class.